Docker Machine Executor autoscale configuration

 History

-You can start by assigning a reasonable small number of machines in the Idle state, and have them automatically adjust to a bigger number, depending on the current usage.
+Start by assigning a reasonably small number of machines in the idle state.
+Then, have them automatically adjust to a bigger number, depending on the current usage.
 To do that, use the experimental IdleScaleFactor setting.

-IdleScaleFactor internally is an float64 value and requires the float format to be used, for example: 0.0, or 1.0 or ,1.5 etc. If an integer format will be used (for example IdleScaleFactor = 1), Runner’s process will fail with the error: FATAL: Service run failed error=toml: cannot load TOML value of type int64 into a Go float.
+IdleScaleFactor internally is an float64 value and requires the float format to be used, for example: 0.0, or 1.0 or ,1.5 etc. If an integer format is used (for example IdleScaleFactor = 1), Runner’s process fails with the error: FATAL: Service run failed error=toml: cannot load TOML value of type int64 into a Go float.

-When you use this setting, GitLab Runner tries to sustain a defined number of machines in the Idle state.
+When you use this setting, GitLab Runner tries to sustain a defined number of machines in the idle state.
 However, this number is no longer static.
-Instead of using IdleCount, GitLab Runner checks how many machines are currently in use and defines the desired Idle capacity as a factor of that number.
+Instead of using IdleCount, GitLab Runner counts the machines in use and defines the desired idle capacity as a factor of that number.

-Of course if there would be no currently used machines, IdleScaleFactor would evaluate to no Idle machines to maintain.
-Because of how the autoscaling algorithm works, if IdleCount is greater than 0 (and only then the IdleScaleFactor is applicable), Runner will not ask for jobs if there are no Idle machines that can handle them.
+If there aren’t any used machines, IdleScaleFactor evaluates to no idle machines to maintain.
+If IdleCount is greater than 0 (and only then the IdleScaleFactor is applicable), runner doesn’t ask for jobs if there are no idle machines that can handle them.
 Without new jobs the number of used machines would not rise, so IdleScaleFactor would constantly evaluate to 0.
 And this would block the Runner in unusable state.

 For example: